Springer correspondence for exceptional Lie algebras and their duals in small characteristic: Springer correspondence for

 \section{Springer correspondence for $\Lg$}

 Let $G$ be of type $G_2$ (resp. $F_4$) defined over an algebraically closed field of characteristic $2$ or $3$ (resp. characteristic $3$).
 In this section, we describe the Springer correspondence maps $\gamma_\Lg:\on{Irr}W\to\cA_\Lg$ explicitly, see Tables \ref{tab:G2 SCg char2}, \ref{tab:G2 SCg char3} and \ref{tab:F4 SCg char3}.
+In particular, as mentioned in the introduction, the Springer correspondence for $\Lg$ turns out to be the same as in characteristic $0$ when $G$ is of type $G_2$ and $\on{char}\tk=2$, or when $G$ is of type $F_4$ and $\on{char}\tk=3$.
 In view of Lemma \ref{bilinear} and \S\ref{sec-sc}, this completes the description of the Springer correspondence for $\Lg$ and $\Lg^*$ when $G$ is of type $G_2$ and $F_4$ in all characteristics, as explained in the introduction.

 As in \S\ref{sec-sc}, the orbits are labelled as in the Bala-Carter classification, and $\rho_{x,\phi}$, for $x\in \cN_{\Lg}$ and $\phi\in\on{Irr}A_G(x)$, denotes the inverse image of $(\cO_x,\cE)$ under $\gamma_\Lg$, where $\cE$ is the local system on the orbit $\cO_x$ of $x$ corresponding to $\phi$.